 Recommended by Jackie & Justin from Life of Doing.

 The Tirta Gangga Temple is unlike any other temple I have ever seen.
 This unique water palace temple is located in the eastern part of Bali.
 The name Tirta Gangga can be translated as “water from the Ganges” and is a respected place for Hindus.

-The water that fills the various basins and fountains comes from sacred springs, which are located above the Water Palace.
+The water that fills the various basins and fountains comes from sacred springs located above the Water Palace.
 But the best thing about this place is that you can actually swim in the pools of Tirta Gangga.
 How cool is that!?
 You can even rent a floaty.

-The water can be a bit cold, but it is a nice refreshment on a hot day in Bali.
+The water can be a bit cold, but it is a lovely refreshment on a hot day in Bali.

 Although locals tend to bathe in full clothing, tourists are perfectly alright to go into the water with their usual swimwear.

 Tirta Gangga is full of great architecture and fountains.
 In addition to a swim, it is worthwhile to have a look around the temple grounds before or after your bath.
-In the fountains and ponds, you can even see a lot of koi.
+You can even see a lot of koi in the fountains and ponds.

 Thus, don’t forget your towel when visiting the Tirta Gangga temple in Bali!